 Offline conclusion: Revise the RAN1#98 agreement as shown:

-A UE can be provided with at least two groups (FFS: more than two groups) of search space sets for PDCCH.
+A UE can be provided with two groups of search space sets for PDCCH.
 The UE can be configured to switch between the groups, indicated based on at least the following alternatives.

 Alt 1: implicitly e.g. after detection of [FFS: DL burst, (WB-)DM-RS, GC-PDCCH and/or PDCCH] and/or e.g., based on information on COT structure.